apache/flink/docs/apis/streaming/windows.md

 </div>
 </div>

-Flink comes with a few triggers out-of-box: there is the already mentioned `EventTimeTrigger` that fires based on the progress of event-time as measured by the watermark, `ProcessingTimeTrigger` does the same but based on processing time and `CountTrigger` fires once the number of elements in a window exceeds the given limit.
+Flink comes with a few triggers out-of-box: there is the already mentioned `EventTimeTrigger` that fires based on the progress of event-time as measured by the watermark, The `ProcessingTimeTrigger` does the same but based on processing time and the `CountTrigger` fires once the number of elements in a window exceeds the given limit.

 <span class="label label-danger">Attention</span> By specifying a trigger using `trigger()` you